arun-career/NumberSequencesGenerator/README.md

 ## Installation

 This is project is expected to be hosted as IIS (7.0 or later) based web application with .NET 4.0 and MVC5.
-Based on the later requirements, this project has been re-developed using Web APIs and Angular JS (1.x).

 ## Authors: